FutureBuilder, async, await in Flutter, practical example

 Conclusion

-In the end, the FutureBuilder is particularly useful when we cannot use an asynchronous process directly in the widget tree, and we cannot do a setState to redraw the widget, since the FutureBuilder is automatically rebuilt when obtaining the data; It is as if it were an automated statefulwidget that is built automatically when obtaining the data.
+In the end, the FutureBuilder is particularly useful when we cannot use an asynchronous process directly in the widget tree, and we cannot use a setState to redraw the widget, because the FutureBuilder rebuilds itself automatically upon obtaining the data; it is as if it were an automated statefulwidget that is built automatically upon obtaining the data.

 I agree to receive announcements of interest about this Blog.